EDavVT/RC-car-leathan-/README.md

 ## Steps for Documenting Your Design Process

 <!-- Your Text Here.
 You may work with your mentor on this later when they are assigned -->
+We have multiple docs and spreadsheets outlining the different parts of the rc car we would need

 ## BOM + Component Cost